Battle of Lansdowne: Prelude

-By late May 1643, Lord Hopton's royalist army had captured most of the south west of England.
+By late May 1643, Lord Hopton's Royalist army had captured most of the south-west of England.
 Joined by the Marquess of Hertford, he then advanced eastward into Parliamentarian-held territory.
 Sir William Waller's army held Bath, to obstruct their further advance.
-On 2 July 1643 the Royalists seized the bridge at Bradford on Avon.
+On 2 July 1643 the Royalists seized the bridge at Bradford-on-Avon.
 On 3 July, skirmishes took place at Claverton and at Waller's positions south and east of Bath.
-Waller retired to a strong position on Lansdowne Hill, northwest of Bath while the main Royalist force moved north through Batheaston to Marshfield.
+Waller retired to a strong position on Lansdowne Hill, north-west of Bath while the main Royalist force moved north through Batheaston to Marshfield.

 Hopton's forces encountered Waller's position on Lansdowne Hill on 4 July and were unpleasantly surprised at its strength.
 They withdrew 5 mi north-east to Marshfield, while their rearguard repulsed an attempt by Waller's cavalry to pursue them.

 Battle

 Early on 5 July 1643, Waller moved to the north end of Lansdowne Hill, where he built crude breastworks for his infantry, and sent some of his cavalry against Hopton's outposts.
-The Parliamentarians put to flight some badly-led Royalist cavalry, and the alarm caused all of Hopton's army to form up and to begin advancing west until they came in sight of Waller's position.
+The Parliamentarians put to flight some badly led Royalist cavalry, and the alarm caused all of Hopton's army to form up and to begin advancing west until they came in sight of Waller's position.

 The two forces engaged in indecisive skirmishing for two hours until Waller tried to withdraw.
-Hopton once again sent his horse and dragoons against the Royalist's rearguard, and this time they routed the Royalist cavalry, although the infantry stood firm.
+Waller once again sent his horse and dragoons against the Royalists' rearguard, and this time they routed the Royalist cavalry, although the infantry stood firm.
 Hopton's army then turned about and ultimately defeated the Roundhead cavalry in a confused action.
 With his Cornish foot regiments already advancing without orders, Hopton at last attacked Lansdowne Hill.

 As they charged up the steep slopes towards the Parliamentarian position on the crest, Hopton's cavalry suffered badly, and many panicked.
-1,400 of them fled, some as far as Oxford.
+As many as 1,400 of them fled, some as far as Oxford.
 Under Sir Bevil Grenville, Hopton's Cornish pikemen stormed Waller's breastworks, while Royalist musketeers outflanked Waller's forces through the woods on each side of his position.
 Grenville was mortally wounded in hand-to-hand combat as the Parliamentarian horse cavalry counter-attacked and were driven off.
-Waller's infantry fell back to a wall across the crest of the hill from where they kept up musket fire until dark fell.
+Waller's infantry fell back to a wall across the crest of the hill from where they kept up musket fire until darkness fell.
 During the night, they withdrew silently, leaving burning matches on the wall to deceive the Royalists that they still held the position.